cunarist/rinf/connectors/README.md

 These are tools for connecting Flutter and native compilers.

 Rust-In-Flutter was not made alone.
-There were various helpful projects that gave inspiration to the structure of this package.
+There were pioneers that gave inspiration to the structure of this package.
 Credits to these wonderful efforts!

 - https://github.com/fzyzcjy/flutter_rust_bridge
 - https://github.com/superlistapp/super_native_extensions